TimothySimons/NIS-project/README.md

  * a java key store for the connecting client
  * each key store needs to contain the client's signed certificate, their private key and the certificate of a trusted Certification Authority.
- * a secret .txt message to be sent from the connecting client to the listening client Sample java key stores and a secret message have been provided for testing.
+ * a secret .txt message to be sent from the connecting client to the listening client

+ Sample java key stores and a secret message have been provided for testing.

 ## Running the application
 A Makefile is added for convenient compilation.
 If you do not have the make utility, you can simply compile and run the program from src.

 ### Compilation
-To compile the Client application, simply execute
+To compile the Client application, simply
 ```
 make
 ```

-To remove class files from bin, execute
+To remove class files from bin,
 ```
 make clean
 ```